 CustomSearchEnginesection, which houses the context or search engine specification, and the

 Annotationssection, which houses the annotations or sites information.
 You can use files of this format only if you are hosting them from your website.

 - A list of words or phrases that describe the content of the webpages or the coverage of your search engine.
 Keywords are a way for you to apply the intent of your users to the search engine; they boost certain webpages in your search results.
 To learn more, see Getting Started and Changing the Ranking of Your Search Results.

 - Determines how sites should be treated and gives you the means to fine-tune search results.
-A label has a mode—which tells Custom Search what do with the sites, such as whether to exclude, promote, or demote them.
+A label has a mode—which tells Programmable Search Engine what do with the sites, such as whether to exclude, promote, or demote them.
 How much a site is promoted or demoted depends on the weights that you apply to the labels.
 The two kinds of labels are search engine labels, which runs in the background, and refinement labels, which are exposed to your users.
 To learn more, see Changing the Ranking of Your Search Results and Helping Your Users Refine Their Searches.

 - An HTML5 specification for adding machine-readable content to web pages.

 A microdata item is created by adding an

 itemscopeattribute to an HTML tag and properties are added to it using an